Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-79-the-long-fight.md

 Instead, he dozed.
 Rode the strange, vague line where he never quite felt like he’d fallen asleep, but in more lucid moments he knew he must be sleeping because he was dreaming.

 *Wind in the trees, his nieces running and playing in the distance.
 The park grounds at Cannon Hall.
-But he’s still in bed…*
+But he’s still in bed...*

 ...Oh, bollocks to it.